Tob-iee/ai_-_devices_interview/README.md

-# Assistant-Chat-Assistant – Documentation & Setup Guide
+# Document-Chat-Assistant – Documentation & Setup Guide

 This app is a Retrieval-Augmented Generation (RAG) assistant for your PDFs.
 Upload a document, pick a mode, and chat to get summaries, explanations, or teaching-style guidance grounded in the file you uploaded.